virtuozzo/cloudscripting-docs/docs/creating-manifest/actions.md

 - `nodeId`, `nodeGroup`, `nodeType` *[optional]* - parameters that determine containers for the action to be executed at.
 By default, the *nodeGroup* value is equal to *sqldb*.
 - `databaseName` - name of a database that is created
-- `user` - username in the database, on behalf of which the application will be used
+- `user` - username in the database, on behalf of which the application is used
-- `password` - password in the database, on behalf of which the application will be used
+- `password` - password in the database, on behalf of which the application is used
 - `dump` - URL to the application's database dump

 ### applySqlPatch

-Available for *SQL* databases (except for Docker containers)
+Available for SQL databases (except for Docker containers)
 ``` json
 {
   "applySqlPatch": [